aduyko/website/emo.md

 # Other Mentions

-I don't think these bands make sense to put in this ranking - I don't think they're emo
+Bands that only have one song

+- Right Through

+Bands that don't have anything online

+- Nexus Six

-Stars are for bands I haven't listened to much of but moved here after a cursory listen
+Bands that don't fall within my definition of emo Stars are for bands I haven't listened to much of but moved here after a cursory listen

 - 17° Below
 - Alkaline Trio
+- At The Drive In
 - Blink-182
+- Dag Nasty
+- Ghosts and Vodka
+- Gray Matter
+- Go Radio
+- Goalkeeper
+- JR Ewing
-- PUP
+- Loma Prieta *
+- Second Story Window *
 - SeeYouSpaceCowboy
+- Stirling Says
 - The Blood Brothers
-- Loma Prieta *
-- Second Story Window *
-- At The Drive In
-- Go Radio
-- Ghosts and Vodka
-- Goalkeeper
 - Three Days Grace

 </div>